 A robust backlink profile is imperative in SEO: without high-quality inbound links establishing authority in Google’s eyes, you won’t rank as highly in search.
 Not only that, but the quality of inbound links (backlinks) in your profile matter: the higher authority links, the better you rank.

-Links from top media publishers are extremely valuable, from both an SEO and digital PR perspective.
-According to Moz’s Domain Authority metric, news sources like CNN and BBC have domains equal to those of Amazon and Facebook.
+But what does high authority mean?
+Publications that people trust tend to have extremely high domain authority.
+According to Moz’s Domain Authority metric, news sources like CNN and BBC have domains equal to those of internet titans like Amazon and Facebook.

 To make things simpler, we’ve broken down the most valuable, difficult, and attainable digital publishers for link-seeking content creators.

 |7||Forbes (US)||Business News||95||2|